alexkolo/rag_nutrition_facts_blog/docs/offical_how_i_build_it.md

 However, I was only able to reproduce the simplest panels.
 I also couldn't figure out how to set up a time filter like in Grafana. 😓

 Finally, I decided to use [Streamlit](https://streamlit.io/) to rebuild the Grafana dashboard from scratch.
-See `dashboard/app.py`.
+See `dashboard/app.py` for details.
+The deployed version can be seen [here](https://dr-greger-blog-bot-dashboard-usage.streamlit.app/). 🚀